ArikReuter/ICL_for_Full_Bayesian_Inference/README.md

 # ICL for Full Bayesian Inference

-Welcome to the official code repository for our submission: "In-context Learning for Full Bayesian Inference".
+Welcome to the official code repository for our paper: "In-context Learning for Full Bayesian Inference".
 This repository contains the code for all experiments conducted in the paper which demonstrate that in-context learning is effective for full Bayesian inference with real-world datasets.

 # Installation